mdsol-share/crichton/doc/api_descriptor_documents.md

 definitions of a resource and its states, you can design an API and generate a human-readable contract directly from the _API Descriptor Document_.

-The Crichton library uses _Resource Descriptors_ defined in API Descriptor documents to generate service responses and to generate related ALPS profiles.
+The Crichton library uses [_Resource Descriptors_][] defined in API Descriptor documents to generate service responses and to generate related ALPS profiles.
 These profiles can further be included in responses that ALPS-aware Hypermedia agents can consume for different media-types.

 This document uses key words that follow [RFC2119](http://tools.ietf.org/html/rfc2119) standards.
 These key words
 include: "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL".

-For more information, see [Design Goals](roadmap.md#crichton-design-goals-for-api-descriptor-document).
+For more information, see [Design Goals](roadmap.md#design-goals).

-## API Descriptor Document Properties and Examples
+## Properties and Examples<a name="properties-and-examples"></a>
-_API Descriptor Documents_ are built by specifying a set of metadata and properties.
+_API Descriptor Documents_ are built by specifying a set of metadata and [descriptor elements](#descriptor-elements).
 Though the document sections can be maintained in any order, the following steps reflect a workflow associated with the progressive design of a Hypermedia API.
 1. Document metadata about the profile.

 2. Analyze the resources, states and transitions associated with the underlying workflow.